 It sat in the ground more or less untouched until around 1760, when we invented the coal powered steam engine.
 What followed was the greatest period of economic change in human history, as we used the energy of fossil fuels to make machines work for us.

 A combustion engine mixes air and refined crude oil, then ignites it to create a small, controlled explosion.
 This moves pistons, creating a machine that can move fast or lift heavy loads.

 But just like with respiration, burning fossil fuels reintroduces carbon dioxide into the air.
 Except that this carbon dioxide has been trapped in a time capsule.

-300 million years ago it was in the Carboniferous air, where there was so much carbon dioxide blanketing the air that the Earth was a global swamp.
-But since the Industrial Revolution, burning fossil fuels has spread from a few European countries to the entire world and simultaneously, our population has exploded.
-The the amount of carbon dioxide in the atmosphere since then has increased by a whopping 45%.
+Since the Industrial Revolution, burning fossil fuels has spread from a few European countries to the entire world and simultaneously, our population has exploded.
+Since then, the amount of carbon dioxide in the atmosphere has increased by a whopping 45%.

 The effect on global temperatures has been dramatic, and even now has permanently changed our climate.
 We are already seeing melting ice caps and rising water levels, as well as changes in rainfall patterns and the intensity of storms as a result of more heat being in the atmosphere.

 Our actions now and in the following decades will determine how severe these effects will be.